Local and Central Differential Privacy for Robustness and Privacy in Federated Learning: Related Work

 Model poisoning attacks rely on sending corrupted model updates and can also be either random or targeted.
 Byzantine attacks~\cite{lamport2019byzantine} fall into the former category; an attacker sends arbitrary outputs to disrupt a distributed system.
 These can be applied in FL by attackers sending model updates that cause the aggregated model to diverge~\cite{blanchard2017machine}.
 As discussed earlier, attackers' outputs can have similar distributions as benign participants, which makes them difficult to detect~\cite{ chen2017distributed, yin2018byzantine}.
-Suya et al.~\cite{suya2020model} use online convex optimization, providing a lower bound on the number of poisonous data points needed, while Hayes et al.~\cite{hayes2018contamination} evaluate contamination attacks in collaborative machine learning.
+Suya et al.~\cite{suya2021model} use online convex optimization, providing a lower bound on the number of poisonous data points needed, while Hayes et al.~\cite{hayes2018contamination} evaluate contamination attacks in collaborative machine learning.
 Possible defenses include Byzantine-resilient aggregation mechanisms, e.g., Krum~\cite{blanchard2017machine}, median-based aggregators~\cite{chen2017distributed}, or coordinate-wise median~\cite{yin2018byzantine}.
 These can also be used in FL, as discussed in~\cite{pillutla2019robust}; however, Fang et al.~\cite{fang2020local} demonstrate that they are vulnerable to their new local model poisoning attacks, which are formulated as optimization problems.
-Data shuffling and redundancy can also be used as mitigation~\cite{chen2018draco,rajput2019detox}, but, once again, they would require access to participants' data.
+Data shuffling and redundancy can also be used as mitigation~\cite{chen2018draco,rajput2019detox}, but, once again, they would require access to participants' data. \ndss{Shejwalkar et al.~\cite{shejwalkar2021manipulating} propose a robust aggregation algorithm based on the idea that malicious updates should diverge significantly from the benign updates with a specific malicious direction in the updates' space to be effective.
+However, in this paper, our primary focus is not on Byzantine-resilient aggregation algorithms for the comparisons since they are specifically designed to only provide robustness, but not privacy, in an FL system. }